Let’s face it – buying a bed in mattress stores feels awkward. Sleeping is an inherently private experience, after all.

 Myth #4: Advances in mattress technology warrants higher prices

 The Truth: In store mark-ups can be as high as 200%

 Mattresses priced in excess of $3000 prove pretty common these days.
 So do all of the advances in sleep science require this enormous price tag?
 Not usually.

 Mattress Firm and department stores like Macy’s pay high overhead costs of running their business.
 This includes a commercial location with high visibility, utilities, and staff.
-They manufacturer (i.e. Serta, Sealy, Simmons) also needs their cut.
+The manufacturer (i.e. Serta, Simmons) also needs its cut.
 These costs pass onto the consumers at markups anywhere from 15% – 200% or more.